iamhosseindhv/notistack/README.md

 # notistack

-**Notistack** is an extention to Material-UI [Snackbar](https://material-ui.com/demos/snackbars) that manages snackbars so they can be displayed and stacked on top of one another.
-It's **highly customizable** and you can customize it the same way you do for Mui-Snackbars.
+**Notistack** is an extention to Material-UI [Snackbar](https://material-ui.com/demos/snackbars). notistack makes it extremely easy to display snackbars (so you don't have to deal with open/close state of them), and also enables **you** to stack snackbars on top of one another.
+It's **highly customizable** and you can customize snackbars the same way you do for Mui-Snackbars.

 #### [`Play with online demo here`](https://iamhosseindhv.com/notistack)